-Table 29: Logging Rules Details Screen Common Fields
+Logging Rules Details Screen Common Fields

 Field Description Rule Name Specify a name for the Logging rule.
 Mandatory.
 Description Specify a description of the rule (optional).
-Enable Rule Select this check box to enable the rule is enabled (following Commit).
+Enable Rule Select this check box to enable the rule (followed by Commit).
 When cleared, the rule is disabled.